-- a.
-Watch Station Defined: An occupied area which operates on a 24-hour, 7-day a week basis in which responsibility for all COMSEC material is transferred from the off-going to the oncoming supervisor is defined as a watch station. - NOTE: (1) For the purposes of this article, submarines in port are not considered watch station environments and will adhere to the inventory guidance outlined in Article 778.c.4. - (2) The provisions of 778.c.4 are NOT applicable to surface ships in port not undergoing maintenance/upkeep or where material remains issued to LEs, is accessible to duty personnel and responsibility is transferred through a daily turnover.
-These units will follow Article 775. - (3) To negate the need to perform watch-to-watch inventories, page checks or destruction of COMSEC material when in port for extended periods, it is recommended that Internal LEs (e.g. CIC) not maintaining communications circuits in port or at home base requiring COMSEC material turn the material in to the EKMS Manager when feasible. - b.
-Custody: All COMSEC material held or used to a watch station must be reflected on and accounted for on a watch-to-watch inventory.
-The LE will maintain a local custody file containing the local custody document(s) for all material issued to the LE for the duration set forth in Annex T. - c.
-Responsibility: While on duty, each watch supervisor is responsible for all COMSEC material reflected on the watch-to-watch inventory, regardless of which watch supervisor signed the local custody document for the material.
+a.
+Watch Station Defined: An occupied area which operates on a 24-hour, 7-day a week basis in which responsibility for all COMSEC material is transferred from the off-going to the oncoming supervisor is defined as a watch station.

+NOTE: (1) For the purposes of this article, submarines in port are not considered watch station environments and will adhere to the inventory guidance outlined in Article 778.c.4.

+(2) The provisions of 778.c.4 are NOT applicable to surface ships in port not undergoing maintenance/upkeep or where material remains issued to LEs, is accessible to duty personnel and responsibility is transferred through a daily turnover.
+These units will follow Article 775.

+(3) To negate the need to perform watch-to-watch inventories, page checks or destruction of COMSEC material when in port for extended periods, it is recommended that Internal LEs (e.g. CIC) not maintaining communications circuits in port or at home base requiring COMSEC material turn the material in to the COMSEC Account Manager when feasible.

+b.
+Custody: All COMSEC material issued a watch station must be reflected on and accounted for on a watch-to-watch inventory.
+The LE will maintain a local custody file containing the local custody document(s) for all material issued to the LE for the duration set forth in Annex M.

+c.
+Responsibility: Each watch supervisor on duty is responsible for all COMSEC material reflected on the watch-to-watch inventory, regardless of which watch supervisor signed the local custody document for the material.